What Happens to My Medicare Coverage If I Move States?

 If you have a Medicare Prescription Drug plan (Medicare Part D) or Medicare Advantage plan (Medicare Part C) and move to a new location, you may qualify for a Special Election Period if:

-You are no longer living in your Medicare plan’s service area
+You are no longer living in your Medicare plan’s service area (such as if you have an HMO or PPO)

 You are moving to an area with additional plan options available